Viola’s Deli, 17715 Arrow Ave. (at Alder), Fontana

 Naturally, Viola’s was my choice.
 I was joined by reader Tom Leak, a Fontana resident and real sandwich maven, who treated, which was awfully nice of him.
 Good ol’ Fontana hospitality.

 Viola’s is at Alder and Arrow, across from the Fontana courthouse and a little east of downtown.
+It’s been there since 1990 and its owners are former N.Y. deli folks, according to their website.
 Viola’s shares a small building with a law office.
 The deli is an unprepossessing place with a counter and a dozen two-chair tables.

 I got a capocolla sub and Leak had the oli.
 (He’s not sure what the oli is but he liked it.)
 Mine was as Henwood had described it, and very tasty.